nikzori/crawler/README.md

   - add time progression
   - hook up basic functions like using a weapon and moving around
   - add some idle routines: patrolling, sleeping
+- performance:
+  - get rid of screen tear when moving on the Y axis